 Construction manager main responsibilities

 Construction managers are typically involved in the project from the start.
-They help the owner with establishing his plans.
+First, they help the owner with establishing his plans.
 Then the CM goes through a multitude of management duties including quality, safety, cost, and scheduling management.
 These management related tasks continue with him till the closeout.
+The following are some of his responsibilities in the project from the start to the end:

 Last but not least, managers must know how to operate their job in the most intelligent method.
 They must be open to the latest developed engines in the engineering technology market to implement them in all the project phases.
 PlanRadar is the construction manager’s most required assistant in his daily working routine specifically for supervision.
 The software offers a new method of tracking the construction defects by ticketing.
 Each ticket will be saved as a document and filtered using multiple filters and then categorized according to its completion date.
 Be the leader of the change now and try PlanRadar for 30 days free of charge to benefit from all of these features yourself.